apache/directory-fortress-enmasse/README.md

 ___________________________________________________________________________________
 ## SECTION 8.
 Fortress Rest properties

-This section describes the properties needed to control fortress web.
+This section describes the properties needed to control fortress rest.

 1. LDAP Hostname coordinates.
 The host name can be specified as a fully qualified domain name or IP address.